vishalm342/Ecommerce-Follow-Along/README.md

 ## Milestone 15:
 Implement a responsive navigation bar using React and Tailwind CSS to enable smooth navigation between different pages in the application.

+## Milestone 16:
+In this milestone, we create a product details page displaying all product data, including description, category, price, and tags, with quantity selection and an Add to Cart button.